palmerc/Framemarker-Generator/README.md

 1s are white, 0s are black.
 The data bits are in columns 2 and 3.
 The one provided in the book is the number 213 and the printed version is 7x7 centimeters.

+I have provided a [catalog of all 1024 framemarkers](!catalog.pdf?raw=true "Space invaders program.
+Can't tell who's who without a probram.").

 If you're interested in trying out their code you should buy the book and download the [source code][1].

 [0]: https://www.packtpub.com/application-development/mastering-opencv-practical-computer-vision-projects